bookofproofs/bookofproofs.github.io/_sources/history/18th-century/carnot.md

 * The year 1797 was an eventful one for Carnot.
 * The book was an extended version of the essay which Carnot had submitted for the Berlin Academy Prize in 1786 but had failed to win, the prize being awarded to Simon Lhuilier.
 * Thiele writes that Carnot's approach to mathematics shows strongly his engineering background.
-* to Carnot negative quantities are impossible, and zero, just like infinity, is a limit.
+* To Carnot negative quantities are impossible, and zero, just like infinity, is a limit.
 * It is true that Weierstrass's point of view is the dominant one today; it is also true that it gives a satisfactory approach; but it is no less true that that of Carnot (who, moreover, owes a lot to Lagrange) could have given a just as satisfactory approach, and another explanation must be found for the choice ultimately made by history.
 * Indeed Carnot offers a true axiomatic approach.
-* a body of troops (including artillery), having rallied under Barras' window (adjacent to Carnot's in the Luxembourg Palace where the Directors had their apartments), came to Carnot's front door while unidentified "assassins" waited at the back in the garden.
-* Carnot fled to Switzerland going on to Nuremberg in Germany.
-* In 1800 Carnot returned to France with Napoleon's permission.
 * Carnot became Napoleon Bonaparte's minister of war for a period of five months and was promoted further to the rank of lieutenant-general.
 * Carnot's republican views made further service impossible and he retired from public life.
 * Carnot is best known as a geometer.
 * In this 1801 work, Carnot proposes an original idea regarding the difference between analysis and synthesis.
-* Carnot's military masterpiece De la défense des places fortes Ⓣ(Defending strongholds) was published in 1809.
+* Carnot's military masterpiece "De la défense des places fortes" Ⓣ(Defending strongholds) was published in 1809.
 * Carnot's interests turned toward the steam engine with the first steam engine coming to Magdeburg in 1818.
 * Sadi Carnot published his masterpiece on the thermodynamics of the steam engine three years later.
 * Carnot was convinced that the key to organise nations and people, to elevate citizens to become true nation-builders, is based on the moral quality of leadership whose excellence is not based in the academic knowledge of theories and books, but which shows in particular under conditions of crisis, wars, and duress.